 Richard and then Sam were so impressed by Friend Sykes’ book and his emphasis on the importance of soil health that they took the decision not to use artificial fertilisers and chemicals -effectively, not to follow the conventional route.
 In 1949 they went ‘organic’ (though at the time it was not known as such).
 This was not done with a market in mind: it was a decision taken on the strength of their belief that this was the best way forward for both their land and for their livestock.

-Sam Mayall then met Lady Eve Balfour and became more and more involved with the recently formed Soil Association, becoming Vice President for a number of years.
+Sam Mayall then met Lady Eve Balfour and became involved with the recently formed Soil Association, becoming Vice President for a number of years.
 It was during the 1950s that they decided to invest in a small hammer mill.
 They reasoned that if the cereals they were growing were better for their animals, it followed that they should be milling their own wheat into flour for the farmhouse.
-This they did.

 Word gradually spread about the flour, mainly via Sam’s Soil Association work, and due to demand Pimhill Mill evolved into an important farm enterprise.
 Sam and Richard added oats and then muesli to the range in the 1950s.